Evactron Turbo Plasma Cleaning (E-Series) FAQ

 - Low air flow between 15 and 25 sccm into the plasma

 - Pumping with a turbo molecular pump to pressures below 30 mTorr (4 Pa)

 - UV light from flowing afterglow

 - RF power level

-The hollow cathode plasma source gives the plasma electrons a more mono-energetic energy profile that that of ICP type sources where the electron energy spread is high because of multiple collisions in the plasma.
-This is important because ICP plasma uses most of the power applied to create heat.
-This means that a Hollow cathode will be more efficient in producing oxygen radicals than ICP plasma.
-Keeping the power under 20W with a hollow cathode also avoids the ionization of N2.
-Nitrogen ions are very reactive with Oxygen radicals and destroy them in two body collisions, lowering the cleaning rate.
+The Evactron remote hollow cathode plasma source gives the plasma electrons a more mono-energetic energy profile than that of ICP-type sources where the electron energy spread is high because of multiple collisions in the plasma.
+This is important because ICP plasma uses most of the power applied to create heat, thus a remote hollow cathode will be more efficient in producing oxygen radicals than ICP plasma.
+Keeping the power under fifty watts with a hollow cathode also avoids the ionization of nitrogen.
+Nitrogen ions are very reactive with oxygen radicals and destroy them in two-body collisions, lowering the cleaning rate.